webpack/webpack.js.org/src/content/concepts/hot-module-replacement.md

 - Retain application state which is lost during a full reload.
 - Save valuable development time by only updating what's changed.
-- Modifications made to CSS/JS source code in your IDE result in instant view/browser updates -- almost comparable to changing CSS/JS in   the browser's dev tools directly.
+- Modifications made to CSS/JS in the source code results in an instant browser update which is almost comparable to changing styles directly in the browser's dev tools.

 ## How It Works